 In addition, 81% of respondents believe that businesses should face consequences for harbouring unlicensed software, including 45% who think there should be a financial penalty.

 Business apathy towards whistleblowers

 Whistleblowing has grabbed headlines internationally over the last few years.
-Whether in politics, government organisations or the free economy: more and more people are prepared to blow the whistle on illegal and unethical behavior.
-But despite the growing publicity, over half of respondents (55%) didn’t think their business was more concerned about good business practice, even though the consequences of whistleblowing can be severe.
+Whether in politics, government organisations or the free economy: more and more people are prepared to blow the whistle on illegal and unethical behaviour.
+But despite the growing publicity, over half of respondents (55%) didn’t think their business was more concerned about good practice, even though the consequences of having the whistle blown on them can be severe.

 Last year, one UK SME paid £200,000 in damages for using copies of unlicensed software.
 Unplanned costs of this size can be damaging to the financial health of a small business, so it’s important they do everything they can to ensure their organisation isn’t at risk.

-Illegal or unethical behaviour in the workplace can have a wider impact too, in areas such as recruitment.
+Illegal or unethical behaviour in the workplace can have a wider impact on other areas of the business too, including recruitment.
 Fifty-six percent of respondents say they would be less willing to apply for a job somewhere if the business had been accused or found guilty of illegal or unethical behaviour.

-As part of the campaign, BSA is contacting companies in London’s financial, professional service and creative industries and encouraging them to visit the BSA Company Index portal, which offers free tools and advice on software asset management and how to avoid being caught out with unlicensed or illegal software.
+As part of the campaign, BSA is contacting companies in London’s financial, professional service and creative industries and encouraging them to visit the BSA Company Index portal, which offers free tools and advice on SAM and how to avoid being caught out with unlicensed or illegal software.

 Notes to editors